Jayllyz/mywebsite/content/about.md

 - C
 - HTML / CSS & Javascript

-I'm still a beginner because I've only done one year of learning C and a few sessions on web languages but I plan to really focus on programming in the future because for the moment the preparatory cycle prevents me from developing in this field. 🖥
+I'm still a beginner because I've only done one year of learning C & Python and a few sessions on web languages but I plan to really focus on programming in the future because for the moment the preparatory cycle prevents me from developing in this field. 🖥